PeterBorrmann1965/Covid-19-simulation/README.md

 - Number of individuals by age, gender, and family status for Germany  (Source: Statistisches Bundesamt)
 - Mortality rate of each individual (Source: Statistisches Bundesamt)
 - Average daily contact rate (Source: https://journals.plos.org/plosmedicine/article/file?id=10.1371/journal.pmed.0050074&type=printable)
+- An alternative population is bases on a representative sample with the household size as additional information

 The model simulates the daily changes of each individual in the population with the following states:
 0 - not infected